Friends, Family and Allies

 Most fatal overdoses take place when a person is using alone.
 If someone is nearby and knows how to respond, their chances of survival are much higher.
 Here’s what you can do to be that person:

-- Always keep naloxone on hand – Keep it in your purse, glove compartment, or wherever you know you can grab it at a moment’s notice.
-Learn more about where you can find it on our Get Naloxone page, or find Naloxone distributors in your county below.
+- Always keep naloxone on hand.
+Keep it in your purse, backpack, medicine cabinet, glove compartment, or wherever you can grab it quickly.
+Learn where to find naloxone on our Get Naloxone page.

-- Encourage use of harm reduction practices/resources – Share our Safer Drug Use page and encourage them to utilize local harm reduction resources such as syringe service providers (sometimes referred to as needle exchanges) and free Naloxone (Narcan).
+- Encourage safer use to reduce harms and risk of overdose.
+Share our Safer Drug Use page and encourage your loved one to utilize local harm reduction resources such as syringe service programs.

-- Help them stay healthy in general – Even if they’re not ready to seek treatment for their substance use, encourage them to keep up their regular medical care, including preventative and as-needed visits to their doctor or clinic.
-If they are injecting drugs, help them get on a regular screening schedule for hepatitis C and HIV.
+- Help your loved one stay healthy in general.
+Encourage your loved one to keep up their regular medical care.
+This includes preventative and as-needed visits to their doctor or clinic.
+If they inject drugs, help them get regular screening for hepatitis C and HIV.

 Keep in mind that the terms treatment and recovery are often used interchangeably or lumped together, but they’re actually different processes.

-Treatment for substance use is the process of helping a person overcome their body’s physical dependence on a substance.
+- Treatment for substance use is the process of overcoming the body’s physical dependence on a substance.
 Medications like buprenorphine and methadone are very effective for opioid use treatment.
-Numerous studies have shown that treatment with these medications increases a person’s functioning while reducing opioid use, criminal justice involvement, and the risk of a fatal overdose.
+Numerous studies have shown that treatment with these medications increases a person’s functioning and reduces opioid use, involvement with law enforcement, and the risk of a fatal overdose.

-Recovery is the longer-term process of building a physically and mentally healthy life.
-Recovery is a journey, and for many people, it begins while they are still using substances and continues for years beyond, if not for a lifetime.
-It involves working through trauma, accepting support, building new friendships, developing new habits, discovering new passions, and in many cases helping others who are going through the same thing.
-It is not always synonymous with sobriety, though many people enjoy becoming completely substance-free.
+- Recovery is the longer-term process of building a physically and mentally healthy life.
+Recovery is a journey.
+For many people, it begins while they are still using substances and continues for years beyond, if not for a lifetime.
+It may involve working through trauma, accepting support, building new relationships, developing new habits, discovering new passions, and helping others who are going through the same thing.
+It does not necessarily mean sobriety, though many people do become completely substance-free.